DarkAxi0m/mdtodo/README.md

 - [ ] lots, see [todo.md](todo.md) ;)

+## Wakatime
+If the `wakatime-cli` is detected in your system’s PATH, the tool will automatically send [Wakatime HeartBeats](https://wakatime.com).
+Currently, it neither installs nor configures `wakatime-cli` if the executable is not found.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.